oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

     SELECT json_serialize(data PRETTY) FROM customer_orders_dv;
     </copy>
     ```

+    You can now see that the update made to the orders table has propogated to the customer orders duality view, and the same occurs for all other representations of the customers table!

+**You've completed the workshop!**

 Note that the "etag" value supplied in the content is used for "out-of-the-box" optimistic locking to prevent the well-known "lost update" problem that can occur with concurrent operations.
 During a replace operation, the database checks that the eTag provided in the replacement document matches the latest eTag of the target Duality View document.